 - MCPRD updated several PMPs, including three recent ones.
 However, several are significantly outdated, requiring major updates.
 The goal is to update obsolete PMPs over the next three years.
 In addition, amend recent PMPs to conform with the latest trends and growth projections.
 In developing the updates, MCPRD shall consider the following elements: - Develop standards and guidelines.
 Planning standards and guidelines will streamline the planning process and ensure consistency.
 They also assist in prioritizing CIPs across the system.
-Finally, PMP amendments are warranted for specific elements as new development occurs and trends emerge. - Consider emerging trends.
+Finally, PMP amendments may be warranted for specific elements regarding proposed new developments and emerging trends. - Consider emerging trends.
 Often, visitor surveys illustrate the immediate need for improvements but may not identify emerging trends.
 Examples are the increased use of non-motorized watercraft or how electric bikes have arrived on the scene.
 Also, identifying these trends may attract new concessionaires or encourage greater investment by existing concessionaires to promote the use of their services. - Address unauthorized access as development approaches the parks.
 As the development grows, the borders of the parks are more accessible to unauthorized access, and these issues will become a more significant challenge.
-In addition, trailblazing damage can cause wildlife and/or cultural site disturbances presenting a challenge to manage and maintain a quality environment.
-Partnerships may be necessary to control and enforce access through notrespassing boundaries or as a cooperative agreement for new trailbeads or access.
-This cooperation could
+In addition, trailblazing damage can cause wildlife and/or cultural site disturbances, presenting a challenge to manage and maintain a quality environment.
+Partnerships may be necessary to control and enforce access through notrespassing boundaries or as a cooperative agreement for new trailheads or access.
+This cooperation could include improved connections from city-controlled open spaces and trails to promote buffers along the County System boundaries.